 What do investors typically pay?
-In 2014, PriceMetrix collected fee data on more than seven-million North American investors and $3.5 trillion in investment assets and found the average fee investors are paying for advice and services was:
+Recently, PriceMetrix collected fee data on more than-seven million North American investors and found the average fees that investors are paying their investment firms are distributed as follows:

 A few points to consider:

 1. Am I paying a fair price?
-Your fee should help you to avoid mistakes, make more money or save time.
+Your fee should help you avoid mistakes, make more money and/or save time.
 Ideally, you would benefit from a combination of all three.

-4. Are there other hidden fees that are not obvious?
-This is still an area of confusion for many.
+4. Are there embedded (hidden) fees that are not obvious?
+This is still an area of confusion and requires greater transparency.

-Our goal is to provide all investors with a quick understandable overview so they can determine if they are receiving value for the service they pay for.
+Our goal is to provide investors a quick and easy-to-understand overview so they can determine if they are receiving value for the service they pay for.
 As always, we are here to help if ever you want to review your costs and services.